clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 unique combination of functionality for your custom update content (known as a mix).

-The update content output by mixer consists of various pieces of OS content, update metadata, as well as a complete image.
+The update content that mixer generates consists of various pieces of OS content, update metadata, as well as a complete image.
 The OS content includes all files in an update, as well as zero- and delta-packs for improved update performance.
 The metadata, stored as manifests, describes all of the bundle information for the update.
 Update content produced by mixer is then published to a web server and consumed by clients via swupd.
 Refer to :ref:`swupd <swupd-guide>` for additional information regarding updates and update content.

 How to use mixer
 ****************

-Learn the mixer tool workflow and create your own content update.
+Learn the mixer tool set up and workflow.

 .. contents::
    :local: